 |243 ms||203 ms||165 ms||29 ms||118 ms|

-It’s average response time of 136.9 ms makes SiteGround officially the fastest host on this list.
+SiteGround’s average response time of 136.9 ms makes it one of the fastest web hosts.
 More importantly, it pinged a blisteringly fast 29 ms from Canada!
 This is in part thanks to SiteGround’s speed-enhancing SSD disks – said to deliver data up to 30% faster than regular HDDs.

 Even better, they recently moved ALL their data centers to the Google Cloud Platform!
 Google is, after all, the benchmark when it comes to site loading speed, so you can rest assured your site will be zippy.